craigspaeth/ezel-routers-example/README.md

 * Duplicated route declarations and fetching code between server/client
 * Setup/teardown of long-lived Backbone views
-* Having a component require into apps seems like an antipattern
+* Having a component require into apps seems like an anti-pattern
 * In more complex apps treating the body as the main region that gets re-rendered won't always fly